 How much blood loss is too much?

-In our race to use tourniquets for controlling hemorrhage, we often lose sight of the value of good direct pressure as a hemorrhage control technique.
-Proven commercially available tourniquets are almost always going to be better options for controlling significant …
+🕖 Reading Time, 1 minutes In our race to use tourniquets for controlling hemorrhage, we often lose sight of the value of good direct pressure as a hemorrhage control technique.
+Proven commercially available tourniquets are almost always going to be …